 Creating an Amazon Aurora DB cluster

-An Amazon Aurora DB cluster consists of a DB instance, compatible with either MySQL or PostgreSQL, and a cluster volume that represents the data for the DB cluster, copied across three Availability Zones as a single, virtual volume.
-By default, the DB cluster contains a primary writer DB instance and, optionally, up to 15 Aurora Replicas (reader DB instances).
+An Amazon Aurora DB cluster consists of a DB instance, compatible with either MySQL or PostgreSQL, and a cluster volume that holds the data for the DB cluster, copied across three Availability Zones as a single, virtual volume.
+By default, an Aurora DB cluster contains a primary DB instance that performs reads and writes, and, optionally, up to 15 Aurora Replicas (reader DB instances).
 For more information about Aurora DB clusters, see Amazon Aurora DB clusters.

 -